 Not getting enough soil nutrients is another reason your grass could be dying in patches.
 A well-fed lawn will maintain its health, grow thick and look vividly green and healthy, and feeding your lawn with fertiliser is an easy way to bring your grass back to life!

 The condition of the soil in your garden will affect the health of your lawn.
 So, soil that’s low in nutrients won’t give your grass the best foundation on which to grow.
 Unfortunately, this will weaken your lawn, and it will be more vulnerable to pests, fungus and lawn diseases.

 We have a helpful video on how to feed your grass to help you choose the best lawn food for your garden and get your lawn back to full strength.

 There’s a chance your garden could be suffering from brown patch fungus if the patches on your lawn differ.
 Caused by periods of heavy rain, increased humidity and warm weather, this fungus is a common problem in the UK.

-Areas with brown patch fungus often have green grass growing in the middle surrounded by dead patches.
+Areas with brown patch fungus often have green grass growing in the middle, surrounded by dead patches.

 Another possibility is that your lawn is being feasted on by grubs or leather jackets.
 Both these pests live in the soil and kill your grass by munching on the roots.

-Areas affected by grubs or leather jackets will feel spongy to walk on and usually isn’t level.
+Areas affected by grubs or leather jackets will feel spongy to walk on and usually aren’t level.
 Thankfully, these areas are not difficult to repair, and we have a guide that goes into more detail on repairing the damage left by leather jackets in your garden.